 This is how simply you can install the XFS package and create your XFS filesystem.

-Hope you enjoyed reading this tutorial and parallelly you have installed XFS and created your XFS file system.
+We hope you enjoyed reading this tutorial and parallelly you have installed XFS and created your XFS file system.
 In case of any problem or doubt, please let us know through your comments and email.
 Do not forget to subscribe to Storage Tutorials and follow us on social networking websites like Twitter, Facebook, etc.